cesarverapy/neural-network-NUMPY-ONLY/README.md

-# Neural Network from Scratch Using NumPy
+# Neural Network using NumPy only

 This project implements a simple neural network using only NumPy, without external deep learning libraries.
 The training loop and evaluation functions are included, but the network is not structured as an explicit class.